egordm/boosters/docs/benchmarks/2025-12-19-0f8c2b2-efb-performance.md

 ## Executive Summary

-This report evaluates the performance and memory characteristics of Exclusive Feature Bundling (EFB) in booste-rs compared to LightGBM's bundling implementation.
+This report evaluates the performance and memory characteristics of Exclusive Feature Bundling (EFB) in boosters compared to LightGBM's bundling implementation.

 **Key Findings**:
 - **Memory reduction**: 84-98% fewer binned columns for one-hot encoded data